 Familiarise yourself with the operation of the smoke detectors and carbon monoxide detectors.
 Check they work by pressing the test button – it’s a simple tip that could save your life!

 Get appliances checked by a Gas Safe Registered engineer

-If you move into a new home, don’t assume the appliances are safe – get everything checked by a Gas Safe Registered engineer.
-Our research uncovered a shocking lack of safety checks being carried out by home buyers.
-The overwhelming majority (70 per cent) of the home buyers surveyed did not know that new home buyers can ask for a service record of all gas appliances in a home, including boilers, central heating, fires, cookers and portable heaters.
+If you move into a new home, don’t assume the appliances are safe.
+Get everything checked by a Gas Safe Registered engineer.
+Our research uncovers a shocking lack of safety checks being carried out by home buyers.
+The overwhelming majority (70 per cent) of the home buyers surveyed did not know that new home buyers can ask for a service record of all gas appliances in a home.
+This includes boilers, central heating, fires, cookers and portable heaters.